Mintbase/Grants-Program/applications/Artivist.md

 If anyone on your team has applied for a grant at the Mintbase previously, please list the name of the project and legal entity here.

-Carol Bampa - Project Manager and Council of Artivist DAO Cultural Manager and Cultural Projects Consultant.
+**Carol Bampa - Project Manager and Council of Artivist DAO** Cultural Manager and Cultural Projects Consultant.
 Worked at the Secretary of Culture of the State of São Paulo for four years.
 Produced three editions of the São Paulo Cultural Map Festival, two editions of the Caraguatatuba National Theater Festival, and the National Folklore Congress.
 Collaborated with the Gender and Ethnicity Chapters of the Pontos de Cultura Program in São Paulo State.
 Finalist of the first edition of the Festival of Ideas held by the Ruth Cardoso Cultural Center with a project for recyclable waste, CATA-LOGO.
 Participated in the foundation of the Fazenda Cachoeira Park Movement, which promotes social, educational, and cultural activities related to environmental preservation and the historical heritage of the city of Vinhedo.
 Idealized, produced, and managed Paisagem Festival, an event for the graphic arts and independent publications started in 2017.
 Creator and manager of the Respeita Project - Space for the Empowerment of Immigrant Women and Chamada Artivista, a fundraising initiative for social causes.

-Mariana Westphalen - Art Curator, Product Manager and Council of Artivist DAO A museum specialist and curator with a PhD in Art History and a Master’s in Technology with more than twenty years of experience in the arts and culture sector in Brazil, the US, England, and now Portugal.
+**Mariana Westphalen - Art Curator, Product Manager and Council of Artivist DAO** A museum specialist and curator with a PhD in Art History and a Master’s in Technology with more than twenty years of experience in the arts and culture sector in Brazil, the US, England, and now Portugal.
 Mariana loves to meet artists to learn about their practices and understand what makes them tick.
 Connecting art institutions and galleries to diverse communities is one of her passions, and she is fascinated with the intersections of art and technology, be it photography, architecture, or NFTs.
 Artivist’s mission to bring together artists, activists, and independent socio-environmental organizations through the creative economy aligns with her interests and her professional background.

+**DV Consultores**
-DV Consultores is an Application Development team that counts with 15 certified resources in the Near Protocol.
-They have participated in programs such as Developer In Residence and generated products such as NEAR P2P DEX, Artemis, and NearBook.
+DV Consultores is an Application Development team founded in 2004.
+With 15 certified resources in the Near Protocol, they have participated in programs such as Developer In Residence and generated products such as NEAR P2P DEX, Artemis, and NearBook.
 Besides, DV Consultores has worked on initiatives such as NFT Aggregator Evie and Econear, and is currently developing projects such as Mintick and Music Feast.

 ### Team Code Repos